woodard/libabigail/doc/manuals/libabigail-concepts.rst

  the ranges are of the same kind as for the :ref:`has_data_member_inserted_at
  <suppr_has_data_member_inserted_at_label>` property above.
 Please
- note that if a type has a change in which at least one of its data members is removed or its size is reduced, the type will *NOT* be suppressed by the evaluation of this property.
+ also note that if the size of the type changed, then the type will *NOT* be suppressed by the evaluation of this property, unless the :ref:`has_size_change<suppr_has_size_change_property_label>` property is present and set to ``yes``.
+Note that data member deletions happening in the defined ranges won't prevent the type change from being suppressed by the evaluation of this property if the size of the type doesn't change or if the :ref:`has_size_change<suppr_has_size_change_property_label>` property is present and set to ``yes``.

  Another usage example of this property is thus: ::